 Performance: Better sleep

 Gravity Blanket calls the magic of weighted blankets “deep touch pressure stimulation,” but basically, that translates to weighted blankets simulating a hug and the weight relaxing the nervous system.
-This sets off a cascade of positive benefits, like less anxiety that leads to better sleep quality.

 While I sleep fairly well anyway, I felt that I slept through the night better with the weighted blanket.
 Not only was it cozy and warm on a cold night, but the weight gave me a comforting feeling, making me feel more relaxed.

 Washing: Spot clean only